 Detecting Compromised Credentials

-The DFS regulations emphasize the importance of continuously monitoring accounts, which can include privileged users or even third-party vendors who have special access.
+The NYDFS cybersecurity regulations emphasize the importance of continuously monitoring accounts, which can include privileged users or even third-party vendors who have special access.
 This poses a unique challenge, for such credential use can appear as legitimate business, potentially resulting in malicious activity going unnoticed for long periods of time.

 But Exabeam eliminates this problem by detecting anomalies and piecing together a fuller story.
 It does this by accurately modeling the behavior of users, entities—and even security alerts from other security solutions—then surfacing it in a centralized way.